Fight coronavirus (COVID-19) transmission at home

 Used properly, most common household disinfectants will kill the virus that causes COVID-19.By Mayo Clinic Staff

-Doctors and researchers are gaining a greater understanding about the coronavirus disease 2019 (COVID-19) outbreak and how the virus can spread.
-Public health messages emphasize the importance of frequent, thorough hand-washing and social distancing to slow the spread of COVID-19.
+Doctors and researchers are gaining a greater understanding about coronavirus disease 2019 (COVID-19) and how the virus that cause it (SARS-CoV-2) spreads.
+Public health messages emphasize the importance of frequent, thorough hand-washing, mask-wearing and social distancing to slow the spread of the COVID-19 virus.

 You can also take steps in your home to keep the virus from spreading.
 No special supplies are required.
 You likely already have what you need.